Jozefwl/tasklist-workshop/README.md

 ## Authorization & Security

-- All endpoints except `/auth/register`, `/auth/login`, and `/healthCheck` require JWT authentication
+- All endpoints except `/auth/register`, `/auth/login` require JWT authentication
 - Users can only access their own tasks and tasklists
 - The application validates ownership for all CRUD operations
 - JWT tokens are extracted from the `Authorization: Bearer <token>` header